Tokle89/cross-course-project-Tokle89/README.md

 ## Description

-Was tasked with designing and creating a web application called Rainy Days.
+Was tasked with designing and creating a website called Rainy Days.
 A online shop selling rain jackets.
+The website is created on Html, Css and Javascript.
-Created a web application using html, css and javascript.
-The user has to be able teh site easily. be able to add a jacket or jackets to the shopping cart, type in his information on the checkout page adn complete the purchase.
+The user has to be able maneuver the site easily.
+And be able to add a jacket or jackets to the shopping cart, complete the purchase.
+After the user have completed the purchase he will be taken to a purchase complete page, where he is given a receipt and a message that the purchase was complete.

 Site architecture: